ewebtechsuk/footballapp/docs/publishing-action-plan.md

 This plan converts the outstanding items from [`publishing-status.md`](./publishing-status.md) into an actionable workflow.
 Tasks are grouped by phase and sequenced so that prerequisites unblock downstream submission steps for Google Play and the Apple App Store.

+> **Launch focus.** The immediate objective is to ship the Android build to Google Play and cut a production web deployment.
+App Store submission will follow after the Google Play/web release stabilizes, so the plan below highlights the work that can progress now and flags the iOS tasks that should remain in the backlog until that milestone is complete.

 ## Phase 1 – Account access and legal readiness
 1. **Confirm developer program enrollment** *(see [Phase 1 playbook](./phase-1-account-legal-playbook.md))*
    - Verify active ownership of the Google Play Console and Apple Developer Program accounts.